SenseNet/sensenet/docs/web-token-authentication.md

 `<accessHeadAndPayload>, <refreshHeadAndPayload>`: base64 and URL encoded strings.

 The access head and payload are the public part of a token, that consists of two parts separated by a full stop.
 The first one is a technical like header that you do not have to care about.
 The second one - the payload - contains claims about the authenticated user and about some authentication concerning data.
-Once the payload has been decoded from base64 it will be a string representation of a JSON object, so it can be easily use in Javascript.
+Once the payload has been decoded from base64 it will be a string representation of a JSON object, so it can be easily used in Javascript.

 **Example of a typical payload:**
 ```json